lanjiuqing64/KGdata/README.md

 ## Overview

-This repository contains the code and dataset associated with the paper [ODA: Observation-Driven Agent for integrating LLMs and Knowledge Graphs](https://arxiv.org/abs/2404.07677)
+This repository contains the code and dataset associated with the subgraphs used in the paper [ODA: Observation-Driven Agent for integrating LLMs and Knowledge Graphs](https://arxiv.org/abs/2404.07677)

 ## Abstract